PIPEDA and Your Business: What you need to know about protecting your customers’ privacy

 The most important part of my business is establishing customer trust.

-My success depends on how secure make customers feel.
+My success depends on how secure my customers feel.

 My customers need to know they can trust me with their personal information